sdiehl/mlir-egglog/README.md

 Think of an e-graph as this magical data structure that's like a super-powered hash table of program expressions.
 Instead of just storing one way to write a program, it efficiently stores ALL equivalent ways to write it.

 Equality saturation is the process of filling this e-graph with all possible equivalent programs by applying rewrite rules until we can't find any more rewrites (that's the "saturation" part).
-The cool part?
 We can explore tons of different optimizations simultaneously, rather than having to pick a specific sequence of transformations.
-The you can apply a cost function over the entire e-graph to find the best solution.
+The you can apply a cost function over the entire e-graph to *extract* the best solution that minimizes some user-defined objective function.

-Traditionally you'd have to muddle through with a fixed-point iteration system and tons of top-down/bottom-up rewrite rule contingent on application orders, but e-graphs make it much more efficient and declarative.
+Traditionally you'd have to muddle through with a fixed-point iteration system and tons of top-down/bottom-up rewrite rule contingent on application orders, but e-graphs make term rewriting much more efficient, declarative and compositional.

 ## Installation